 Nursing is a highly rewarding profession that has grown popular over the years.
-Being a nurse can be incredibly demanding, as nurses routinely face challenges that require them to perform at their best, regardless of the situation.
+Being a nurse can be incredibly demanding, as nurses routinely face challenges that require them to perform at their best and keep organized, regardless of the situation, including writing shift reports and updating their colleagues about patients after long nights of work.
 If you plan to pursue a career in this dynamic field, here are six tips to help you excel and achieve success as a nurse.

 Set clear goals

 Once you’ve decided to become a nurse, you must define your goals early on.
 There are several different career paths you can pursue in the nursing field.
 To determine which path you’d like to follow, start by listing down the things you want to accomplish and create a realistic time frame for each one.
 Be specific when setting your targets and align them with your values.
 Naturally, some careers in the nursing field are more lucrative than others.
+To illustrate, the average traveling nurse salary is higher compared to staff nurses, which can be attributed to the fact that they fill short-term needs, accept assignments in areas with nursing shortages, and receive special compensation for their flexibility.
+In addition to these benefits, many nurses are also able to specialize in hard-to fill specialties and receive additional remuneration for doing so.
+As such, a traveling nurse´s earning potential is often increased due to these factors.
 Not to worry though, a salary comparison is quick and easy.
 Ultimately, you must evaluate your goals regularly and adjust them as you see fit.

 Don’t hesitate to ask questions